 Sorry, that isn't possible.
 Magnetic cartridges have an increasing output characteristic which would require 60dB of bass boost at a rate of 6dB per octave from 20kHz to produce a flat line between 20Hz and 20kHz, in addition to the gain required to amplify the signal.
 For a moving magnet stage it would require at least another 20dB of gain, and to cover for transients another 14dB.
 The total so far is 94dB, but then you need at least another 50dB for some signal to noise ratio, and 50dB is poor - modern specifications call for 70dB.
 Add that and you'd require a stage capable of 164dB dynamic range.
 For a nominal output of 500mV that would require an equivalent input noise of 3 pico Volts or a noise figure of 21nV/sqrtHz.
 Forget about doing it with discrete circuitry, and although there are low noise op-amps advertised with noise figures of around 1nV/sqrtHz, they're dead slow for audio.
 3-5nV/sqrtHz is about right for audio but that's a spot figure at 1kHz and noise grows far worse at low frequencies (the 1/f corner).
 Even if you could get that to match, it doesn't consider the noise contributions of the rest of the circuit components — a 47k cartridge load resistor swamps that noise figure with more noise.
 And then when you plug in the cartridge via its arm cable... forget it.

 Some of our customers don't think so, and we listen to all of our customers.
 Some asked for a moving coil version of our Revelation phono stage.
-We don't question their reasoning, and please also consider that old LP's and EP's will play using a standard low output moving coil cartridge — the Revelation C reproduces those too, and these customers may have a large collection of those records.
+We don't question their reasoning, and please also consider that old LP's and EP's will play using a standard low output moving coil cartridge — both the Revelation C and Accession MC reproduce those too, and these customers may have a large collection of those records.

 Let's make this clear: rumble is what poor or worn platter bearings produce.
 A properly refurbished and maintained 78 turntable of the quality required here should not produce annoying amounts of rumble such that it needs to be filtered out.
 I'm also sure that record manufacturers would have gone to the trouble to ensure their lathe bearings were serviceable.
 If you have excessive loudspeaker cone flap, that's down to arm/cartridge compliance matching.
 A proper arm/cartridge match will result in a resonant frequency below the audio frequencies recorded on the record and above record warp frequencies, and will minimise cone flap.